Inventor of Glam? Brian in 1967

 The fascinating story of Brian's life (and bizarre circumstances of his murder) had been a subject of several publications.
 I would recommend Paint It Black - The Murder of Brian Jones by Geoffrey Giuliano, Who Killed Christopher Robin? - The Murder of a Rolling Stone by Terry Rawlings, Brian Jones: Golden Stone by Laura Jackson and Blown Away: The Rolling Stones and the Death of The Sixties by A.E Hotchner.

 I would also recommend Stephen Wooley's 2005 film "Stoned" about the life and death of Brian Jones.
-The use of costumes and music in the film are truly amazing - it captures the atmosphere of 1960's really well.
+Although it was slated by the critics and many Brian fans, I always defend it - the use of costumes and music in the film are truly amazing - it captures the atmosphere of 1960's really well.

 For more great photos of Brian, check out Golden Stone Tumblr.